 Therefore, companies benefit when their departments use efficient and accessible formats to record their data.
 In fact, different software solutions are available to help firms plan and analyze their financial data.
 However, most of these solutions come with hefty price tags.

 Usually, SMEs and start-ups do not have the budget nor time required to implement specialist software.
 Furthermore, data is likely managed in spreadsheets.
 As such, consider a budget vs actual template in Excel.

 Why use Excel to track Budget vs Actual spend?

 - Flexible: Excel allows you to manage and analyze all your financial data in the way that suits you.
 Whenever you need to change the system you can simply adapt the spreadsheets — without accounting software or IT support.

-- Accessible: Excel can sync to the Cloud and update in real-time.
+- Accessible: Excel can sync to the Cloud and transfer data in real-time.
 Administrators and managers can access and update Excel at any time, from anywhere.